gentoo-mirror/glarbs-overlay/README.md

 # How to report bugs

-This overlay isn't connected in any way to Gentoo official repositories.
+This overlay isn't connected in any way to Gentoo official repository.
 If you are using this repository, please report any issues by using the gitlab issue tracker.

 # How to use this overlay
 ## With Layman